akeneo/pim-community-dev/akeneo-design-system/BUILD_INFRASTRUCTURE.md

 ## On pull request merge

 After a pull request has been accepted and merged, we want to expose the new changes to external Akeneo products.
 To do so, we extract the `akeneo-design-system` subfolder from `pim-community-dev` to its dedicated [external repository](https://github.com/akeneo/akeneo-design-system).
 This workflow is located in the [.github/workflows/dsm-extract.yml](https://github.com/akeneo/pim-community-dev/blob/master/.github/workflows/dsm-extract.yml) file.
-We will go over the important steps of this document but if you want to dive deeper, you can read it as it's self documented.
+We will go over the important steps of this document but if you want to dive deeper, you can read it as it's self-documented.

 ### Workflow